Internal Assessments and Reports

 General Certificate of Secondary Education (GCSE)

-GCSEs are the main examinations taken by UK students at the end the two years of Key Stage 4.
-Students typically take 9 and a half subjects at GCSE level, five and a half of which are compulsory core subjects.
+Students in Year 10 will take a cognitive ability test to help benchmark and set predictive data.
+We use this information to set minimum expected grades (MEG) a student should achieve as a minimum by the end of Year 11 in each of their I/GCSE subjects.
+I/GCSEs are the main examinations taken by students at the end the two years of Key Stage 4.
 The assessment of these subjects is by means of exams that are externally marked and graded and continuous assessment during the two-year course, such as coursework assignments and practical experiments.
 Once students have passed at least five subjects at GCSE with a C grade or higher, they can proceed to study at Advanced Level in Years 12 and 13.
 Please note that students are required to achieve at least a B grade in the subjects they wish to study at A Level.

 General Certificate of Education, Advanced Level (GCE A Level)

-A levels are studied typically between the ages of 16-18 and are the most usual route into UK and most international higher education institutions.
+Students in Year 12 will take a cognitive ability test to help benchmark and set predictive data.
+We use this information to set minimum expected grades (MEG) a student should achieve as a minimum by the end of Year 13 in each of their A level subjects.
+A levels are studied typically between the ages of 16-18 and are the most usual route into UK and most international universities.
 To gain entry to a top UK university students need 3 good A Level grades, although exceptionally talented students can take 5 subjects.
 Each full A Level consists of 4 units which are studied in two stages: